rudrajikadra/Movie-Recommendation-System-Using-Python-and-Pandas/README.md

 It is an extension from the project: https://github.com/krishnaik06/Movie-Recommender-in-python

-The Dataset used is subset of MovieLens Dataset.
+The Dataset used is a subset of MovieLens Dataset.

 ### Extension
 Have created a text input bar to add your movie whose recommendation you want.
 Output will give you top 4 matches that are recommended movies.